RetroReversing/retroReversing/categories/misc/Magazines.md

 PSi2 | Published by Thin ice media (Datel) this occasionally contains top quality articles about Homebrew and Game Development for the Playstation 2
 Retro Gamer | Long running UK Magazine dedicated to Retro games, often has interviews with game developers

+## EDGE Magazine
+The magazine **EDGE** is famous for hiring many of the engineers at Rare due to their advertisements (such as Dr Doak).

 ---
 ## PSi2 Magazine
 <section class="postSection">